 The Light Grey Residency Program: Team Tern included a diverse team of concept artists, photographers, illustrators, and fine artists from different areas of the globe.
 The Team Tern residents hail from the United States and Canada.
-Throughout the program, the artists will be traveling through Southern Iceland visiting some of natural geothermal pools, rocky caves, waterfalls, and basalt beaches.
-Each day, we will hike through some of the most secluded and sublime landscapes as we sketch, converse, and teach one another.
+Artists traveled through Southern Iceland visiting some of natural geothermal pools, rocky caves, waterfalls, and basalt beaches.
+Each day, we hiked through some of the most secluded and sublime landscapes.

 Read more about our 2017 artists-in-residence below:

-Team Tern: Anna Filbert, Carisa Swenson, Colin Jack, Emily Lubanko, Heidi Unkefer, Sherwin Abesamis, Sishir Prithvi Bommakanti, Syd Weiler, Tiffany Turrell, Zackary Filbert, Rafael Mayani and Zoe Persico
+Team Tern: Anna Filbert, Carisa Swenson, Emily Lubanko, Heidi Unkefer, Sherwin Abesamis, Sishir Bommakanti, Syd Weiler, Tiffany Turrell, Zackary Filbert, Rafael Mayani and Zoe Persico

 New York, New York